michaelboth/EventAnalyzer/README.md

   return (total_nanoseconds - base_time); // Return a time starting from 0 indicating when the app started
 }
 ```
 Next, need to create the output stream method.
-Typical this would be a file or a socket.
+Typically this would be a file or a socket.
 For this example, we'll use a file:
 ```C
 typedef struct {
   const char *filename;